krustur/AmigaOsBuilder/README.md

 ## Why ??
 If you follow the steps in 'How to use it' below, you'll end up with a simple 'MyAmigaOs' that consists of 3 'packages':
-1. Workbench 3.1
+1. Workbench 3.1 (clean install)
 2. Lha 2.15
 3. Backdrop-Settings

 Imagine when you have alot more packages, and you want to remove one of them.
 With this tool it'll be as easy as change a boolean from true to false.
 If the packages ain't separated it'll be a nightmare to remove them, especially if they've spread their files all over your hard drives.

 _*Warning: When you run the tool all files that aren't part of your package will be deleted!
-This tool is only supposed to build your System-drive - keep your work somewhere else!*_
+This tool is only supposed to build your 'System'-drive - keep your work files somewhere else! :)*_

 ## How to use it
 This is a quick example of how to compose a basic Workbench 3.1 with one extra package (I'll use Lha) and some reverse content (explained below).